ashtonw7/writing-with-no-purpose/posts/godfathers.md

 *6. Sisyphusfather*

 This one isn’t a Greek god, but it’s still good to have a guy make your kid carry a big rock around sometimes.
 I bet that would teach them some sort of lesson.

 —

 That about sums it up.
-I’m sure there’s some other godsfathers you can use too.
+I’m sure there are some other godsfathers you can use too.
 The more the merrier, I say.

-And I’ll let you know when I think of some good godsmothers to keep around too.
+And I’ll let you know when I think of some good Greek godsmothers to keep around too.
 Right now I’m leaning toward an Aphroditemother, the goddess of love.
 I think that could avoid some awkward conversations down the line.